mkalkere/Git/README.md

 ```
 git status
 ```
->_gets the status of the git. specifying if there a any pending changes etc_
+>_gets the status of the git. specifies if there a any pending changes etc_